Cadaqués' two trendy bars that combine Empordà wines and cocktails with Catalan cuisine by the sea.

 At the El Set bar, Joan has opted for natural wines, those from the DO Empordà, and Catalan cuisine, which can be enjoyed at all times of the day: for breakfast, lunch, and dinner.
 On the lunch and dinner menu, you'll find salads (such as tomato with tuna), scrambled eggs with white and black sausage, fish of the day, omelets, and tuna carpaccio.
 And for breakfast, one of the meals El Set also carefully curates, sandwiches with good, crunchy bread are paired with oatmeal and bowls of freshly cut fruit.
 The coffee is high quality (worth noting in a world where coffee is sometimes made haphazardly), and there are vegan breakfast options.

-El Set's menu exudes a passion for the region, as Joan Rodés confirms.
-"I met with winemakers from the DO Empordà to create the wine list; we also use extra virgin olive oil from Cadaqués; the fish we use is from here, caught in Cadaqués," says Rodés, who also manages the room rentals located above El Set, which have views of the sea, like the sea itself.
+El Set's menu exudes a passion for the region, a fact confirmed by Joan Rodés.
+"I met with winemakers from the DO Empordà to create the wine list; we also use extra virgin olive oil from Cadaqués; the sea, like the bar itself."